Georges034302/ghcp-course/session1/java/playerservice-demo.md

 ## ✅ Step 1: Create Spring Boot Project

 ### ⛏️ Option A: Use Spring Initializr
+>*Prompt:\
+> Create a Spring Boot project using curl and Spring Initializr with the following:**
+> - Java 21
+> - Maven project
+> - Dependency: Spring Web
+> - Project name and artifactId: `PlayerApp`
+> - Save and unzip into `/workspaces/ghcp-course/session1/java/PlayerApp`, then delete the ZIP file.

 ```bash
 cd /workspaces/ghcp-course/session1/java
 mkdir PlayerApp